 Florida is changing culturally and geographically faster than any other state.
 The population has increased from 5 million in 1960 to almost 22 million in 2019.

 This means that millions of people who live in Florida and other millions who visit every year have never really seen the state the way it was not so long ago.

-They travel down the state to Orlando, Tampa, or Miami on the Interstate or Turnpike and are missing the real Florida.
+They travel on the Interstates or Turnpike and miss the old Florida.

 What they see is a crowded multi‑lane highway slashing through the woods and swamps with ugly billboards on both sides.

 These travelers miss the other Florida: the serene place of natural wonders, historic sites and towns that have somehow escaped the frantic growth.